-Banking Stability:

-The Impact of Financial Sector Heterogeneity on Systemic Risk in Financial Crises and Economic Recessions
+Banking Stability: The Impact of Financial Sector Heterogeneity on Systemic Risk in Financial Crises and Economic Recessions

-Carlos León\, Zihao Liu† and Luc Renneboog‡
+Carlos Leóna, Zihao Liub and Luc Renneboogc

-Forthcoming book chapter (World Scientific Publishing)
+Forthcoming book chapter Banking Resilience and Global Financial Stability, Boubaker and Elnahass (eds.)
+(World Scientific Publishing)

-Financial institutions heterogeneity, a high degree of dissimilarity across multiple dimensions, including business focuses, correlated asset holdings, capital structures, and funding sources, reduces systemic risk.
+Financial institutions' heterogeneity, a high degree of dissimilarity across multiple dimensions, including business focuses, correlated asset holdings, capital structures, and funding sources, can reduce systemic risk.
 We empirically test this hypothesis using a bank holding company (BHC) level heterogeneity index based on granular balance-sheet, income statements, cash flow statements, and off-balance-sheet information for the U.S. bank holding companies over a sample period spanning the second quarter of 2000 to the fourth quarter of 2021.
 We find that the BHC-level heterogeneity negatively correlates with BHC-level systemic risk, SRISK, measured both at the global and local level.
 We also construct a sector-heterogeneity index and demonstrate that a reduction of heterogeneity occurred in the U.S. financial sector prior to both the Great Recession (2007-2009) and the COVID-19 Recession, especially for the largest bank holding companies (BHCs).
-As such, a declining level of financial sector heterogeneity can be an early warning signal of economic recessions.
+As such, a declining level of financial sector heterogeneity may exacerbate the consequences of systemic shocks.